What makes a good villain?

 Hopefully this post gave you a chuckle since you are not a villainous cad of a leader.
 If at any time you are feeling that something could be better in your leadership practice, I am here to help!
 You can click ‘Contact’ above to schedule a chat.

-Remember, until next time, be the hero your team deserves.
+Remember, until next time, be the hero your life deserves.